wwwy3y3/coren/examples/withReactRouterRedux/README.md

 ```

-* ssr: coren needed
+We're going to explain what these decorators do
-* head: tell coren, this page's title & description
+* head: tell coren to append title and description to head element in HTML
-* route: this page as `index`(/) route
+* route: tell coren to render this component with `index`(/) route
-* reactRouterRedux: This decorator will wrap `StaticRouter` at your component in server-side render stage.

-So after ssr, this page will become a `index.html` file & with custom `<head/> & meta description.
+So after ssr, coren will generate an `index.html` file with head & meta description.

-So far, it's the simple usage of coren.
-Next, we want to introduce more powerful application of coren.
+## User Component

 Now, take a look at `components/User.js` file.